 Can you go into labor without your water breaking?

 Yes!
-Contrary to popular belief, most women (85 – 90%) begin labor without their water breaking.
+Contrary to popular belief, most women (85 – 90%) begin the first stage of labor without their water breaking.
 The water can break:

 - once early labor has already begun,